 4. Wireless Range

 For use in your car, a short-range transmitter will do just fine.
-However, if you plan to stream music from your phone to your HiFi/Stereo System, or pair a set of headphones to your TV for wireless viewing, you may need a longer-range setup.
+However, if you plan to stream music from your phone to your HiFi/Stereo System or pair headphones to your TV for wireless viewing, you may need a longer-range setup.
 Later Bluetooth versions are capable of long-range connectivity.
-At the current version of Bluetooth (version 5.0), one can expect an effective range from 32 – 164 feet.
+With the current version of Bluetooth (version 5.0), one can expect an effective range of 32 – 164 feet.

 5. Maximum Number of Connected Devices